Lucie Arnaz: Television

 Arnaz also had a short-lived series of her own, The Lucie Arnaz Show, on CBS in 1985.
-The reviewer for The New York Times described the show as "the always ingratiating Miss Arnaz as a psychologist who not only writes an advice column, but also takes calls from listeners on her own radio program."
+A reviewer for The New York Times described the show as "the always ingratiating Miss Arnaz as a psychologist who not only writes an advice column, but also takes calls from listeners on her own radio program."

 Another eponymous series, this one a late-night-style talk show, aired for one season from 1995 to 1996.
 It was unsuccessful, but The Rosie O'Donnell Show would use the same format a year later to much greater success, prompting Arnaz's agent to pitch a revival that would not be picked up.

-Arnaz won an Emmy Award in 1993 for Outstanding Informational Special for her documentary about her parents, Lucy and Desi: A Home Movie.
+Arnaz won an Emmy Award in 1993 for Outstanding Informational Special for her documentary about her parents, Lucy and Desi: A Home Movie at the 45th Primetime Emmy Awards.

 Theatre

 Arnaz has had a lengthy career in musical theatre.
-In June 1978 she played the title role in Annie Get Your Gun at the Jones Beach Theatre on Long Island, New York.
+In June 1978 she played the title role of Annie Oakley in Annie Get Your Gun at the Jones Beach Theatre on Long Island, New York.
 This was the first production at Jones Beach Theatre after the death of longtime producer Guy Lombardo.
-In 1981, she played the lead female role in Educating Rita at The Cape Playhouse in Dennis, Massachusetts.
+In 1981, she played the lead female role of Rita White in Educating Rita at The Cape Playhouse in Dennis, Massachusetts.